 We shall probably never know the answer.

-What we do know is that the Pentagon and US military’s programmers named in her honor their own computing language: Ada.
+What we do know is that the Pentagon and US military’s programmers named their own computing language Ada.

 Ada Lovelace died, probably of uterine cancer, at the age of 36 on November 27, 1852.
 Her health had deteriorated after she completed her notes on the analytical engine, and she had suffered a variety of illnesses.
 She had been in pain for several years, and was given opiates by her physicians to help her cope with it.
 She also drank considerable amounts of alcohol, affecting her moods in her later years.